 - Speaker, Understanding Coroners’ Inquests, The Canadian Institute Advanced Administrative Law and Practice Forum (October, 2016)

-- Instructor, Osgoode Professional Development, Intensive Trial Advocacy Workshop (ITAW) (July, 2016)
+- Instructor, Osgoode Professional Development, Intensive Trial Advocacy Workshop (ITAW) (2016 to present)

 - Panelist (with Sam Robinson), Avoiding and Responding to Law Society Complaints, Canadian Bar Association Immigration Law Conference (April, 2016)